Fast Approximate Dynamic Programming for Input-Affine Dynamics: Problem statement and standard solution

 backward in time $t = T-1, \ldots,0$, initialized by $J_T = \cost_T$.
 The iteration finally outputs $J_0 = J\opt$ \cite[Prop.~1.3.1]{Bertsekas05}.
-In order to simplify the exposition, let us embed the state and input constraints in the cost functions ($\cost$ and $J_t$) by extending them to infinity outside their effective domain.
+To simplify the exposition, let us embed the state and input constraints in the cost functions ($\cost$ and $J_t$) by extending them to infinity outside their effective domain.
 Let us also drop the time subscript $t$ and focus on a single step of the recursion by defining the DP operator

-so that $J_t = \dpo [J_{t+1}] = \dpo^{(T-t)} [J_T]$ for $t = T-1, \ldots,0$. \emph{The main focus of this study is to use conjugate duality in order to develop ``fast'' schemes for the numerical implementation of the DP operator~\eqref{eq:DP op} for particular classes of optimal control problems.} Notice, however, the DP operation~\eqref{eq:DP op} requires solving an infinite number of optimization problems for all $x \in \setc{X}$.
-Except for a few cases with an available closed form solution, the exact implementation of DP operation is impossible.
+so that $J_t = \dpo [J_{t+1}] = \dpo^{(T-t)} [J_T]$ for $t = T-1, \ldots,0$.
+Notice that the DP operation~\eqref{eq:DP op} requires solving an infinite number of optimization problems for the continuous state space $\setc{X}$.
+Except for a few cases with an available closed-form solution, the exact implementation of DP operation is impossible.
 A standard approximation scheme is then to incorporate function approximation techniques and solve~\eqref{eq:DP op} for a finite sample (i.e., a discretization) of the underlying continuous state space.
-Precisely, we consider solving the optimization in~\eqref{eq:DP op} for a finite number of $x \in \setg{X}$, where $\setg{X} \subset \setc{X}$ is a grid-like discretization of the state space:
+Precisely, we consider solving the optimization in~\eqref{eq:DP op} for a finite number of $x \in \setg{X}$, where $\setg{X} \subset \setc{X}$ is a grid-like discretization of the state space, to derive the output $\disc{[\dpo [J]]}:\setg{X}\ra \R$.
+This also means that the DP operator $\dpo$ now takes the discrete function $\disc{J}:\setg{X} \ra \R$ (the output of the previous iteration) as the input.
+Hence, along with the discretization of the state space, we also need to consider some form of function approximation for the cost-to-go function, that is, an extension $\lerp{\disc{J}}: \setc{X} \ra \R$ of the function~$\disc{J}: \setg{X} \ra \R$.
+What remains to be addressed is the issue of solving the minimization